jamesrobinsonvfx/jamesrobinsonvfx.github.io/content/blog/reliable-multiparm-default-expressions/index.md

 * In the Parameter Editor, multiparms are templates, and the parm name itself has a hash in it, which gets replaced by the multiparm instance index.
 * Nested multiparms use multiple hash tokens to denote their level.
 Something like `#_#` for the third element in the second multi-parm would become `2_3`.
 * Prior to H21, multiparms could not be re-ordered.
 Only insert, append, and remove operations were supported.
-* Hash tokens `#` can be used in default parameter expressions, and the default value for the parameter instance will have the index hard-coded in its default value (more on that below).
+* Hash tokens `#` can be used in default parameter expressions, and the default value for the parameter instance will have the index hardcoded in its default value (more on that below).

+---

 ## Problem Overview